|Date of Birth||March 12, 1881|

 Private Duncan Rupert MacPherson enlisted in August 1915 and served with the 52nd Battalion in Belgium and France.
 He suffered shell shock at the Somme in September 1916 and he spent the rest of the war in Great Britain.

 The war started in August 1914 and by December a third Canadian overseas contingent was being raised.
-In Kenora the third contingent volunteers were attached to the 52nd (New Ontario) Battalion when it was organized in March 1915.
+In Kenora the third contingent volunteers were assigned to the 52nd (New Ontario) Battalion when it was organized in March 1915.
 The unit was based in Port Arthur and the men trained there during the summer.
 In July 250 of the recruits were sent to England as a reinforcing draft and more volunteers were needed to bring the battalion back up to strength.
 Two officers returned to Kenora on 2 August and reopened the recruiting depot.
 Duncan was living in the Kenora area at the time, probably in Keewatin, and he enlisted a week later, on 9 August.
 His occupation was listed as both clerk and tinsmith.
 According to his attestation he was born on 12 March 1881 in Georgetown, British Guiana, South America and next of kin was his brother Robert Charles MacPherson in Demerara, British Guiana.

 Duncan was sent to Port Arthur to train with the rest of the recruits and in early November the battalion headed to the east coast.
 They embarked from St. John on 23 November on the SS California and arrived in Plymouth ten days later.
 After a few more weeks of training the men were sent to France on 20 February 1916.
 From there they were moved by train to Belgium.
 On 23 February the unit became part of the 9th Infantry Brigade in the 3rd Canadian Division and in early March they went into the trenches for the first time.
 Later that month the Canadians took up positions in the south part of the Ypres Salient and the 52nd Battalion moved there on 1 April.
 On 7 April Duncan was sentenced to three days Field Punishment No. 2 for ‘sleeping in front line trenches without equipment.’